Animal Resources

 Veterinary Assistance: $100.00 per hour

-Technical Assistance: $30.00 per hour
+Technician: $30.00 per hour

-The Director of the DAR is responsible for approving the source of the animals.
+The Director of the ARF is responsible for approving the source of the animals.
 Since animals are an important part of the research study, it is imperative that they be of defined quality in order for the data obtained to be valid and replicable.
 Therefore, the major criteria for the selection of a vendor should be the suitability and quality of the animal.
-All scientific arguments from the user will be considered by the DAR in making the selection.
-The cost of the animals should be considered, but will not be the most important factor in vendor selection.
+All scientific arguments from the user will be considered by the ARF in making the selection.
+The cost of the animals should be considered but will not be the most important factor in vendor selection.
 Other considerations in making the decision will be:

 • The ability of the vendor to provide the animals as ordered